break-stuff/cem-tools/packages/vs-code-integration/README.md

 ## Slot Documentation

 Slot information will display with the element description during autocompletion or when hovered over.
-This section can be hidden by setting `slotDocs` to `false` in the config.
+This section can be hidden by setting `hideSlotDocs` to `true` in the config.

 ![slot section of autocomplete popup from vs code](https://github.com/break-stuff/cem-plugin-vs-code-custom-data-generator/blob/main/demo/images/slots.png?raw=true)

 ## Event Documentation

 Event information will display with the element description during autocompletion or when hovered over.
-This section can be hidden by setting `eventDocs` to `false` in the config.
+This section can be hidden by setting `hideEventDocs` to `true` in the config.

 ![events section of autocomplete popup from vs code](https://github.com/break-stuff/cem-plugin-vs-code-custom-data-generator/blob/main/demo/images/events.png?raw=true)

 ## Method Documentation

 Methods will display if they are `public` and have a description.
-This section can be hidden by setting `methodDocs` to `false` in the config.
+This section can be hidden by setting `hideMethodDocs` to `true` in the config.

 ## CSS Documentation